ericmjl/broad-research-fellows/01-research-statement.md

 ***Collaborations:*** I anticipate partnering and leveraging the Chemical Biology and Genomics Platforms to accelerate the experiments described above.

-***Short-term milestones:*** In the spirit and interest of open science, the protocols and data generated will be released freely through the Broad Institute, available for the research community through an in-house web-based interface.
+***Short-term milestones:*** In the spirit and interest of open science, the protocols and data generated will be released freely through the Broad Institute, available for the research community through a web-based interface.
 All publications will be deposited on pre-print servers and published in open-access venues.

 ### Project Thrust 2: Develop and deploy machine learning models that predict quantitative biochemical phenotype from sequence.